Sammy Tavares: Personal life

-The couple had a daughter, Nehanda, who is a fellow police officer.
-Maxie "Max", brother of Tavares, was instrumental in the promotion of tiatrs (traditional Goan plays) among the Goan community in Bahrain.
-He organized performances featuring popular artists, including Roseferns, John D' Silva, Rosario Rodrigues, William de Curtorim, and the duo Wilmix/Sharon.
+Tavares is married.
+He has a daughter, Nehanda, who is a fellow police officer.
+Max, brother of Tavares, was instrumental in the promotion of tiatrs among the Goan community in Bahrain.
+He organized performances featuring popular artists, including Roseferns, John D' Silva, Rosario Rodrigues, William de Curtorim, and the duo Wilmix-Sharon.
+His sister-in-law Espy, Max’s wife, along with her son, Gladston, are also tiatr promoters formerly based in Bahrain and later in the UK.

 Max died in 1997, around the age of 36.
 Tavares identifies as a Catholic and is recognized for his deep religious convictions.
-He also holds a strong reverence for the Hindu goddess Shantadurga Kunkalikarin.
+He also holds a strong reverence for St. Anthony of Padua and the Hindu goddess Shantadurga Kunkalikarin.
 Despite lacking formal training in singing, his musical development was impacted by the artistic contributions of his uncles, Theotoliano and Michael, during his formative years.

 Tavares is actively involved in supporting marginalized communities.
 In response to the COVID-19 pandemic, he wrote a song highlighting the threats posed by the virus.
 He engaged in street performances to disseminate important information and alert the public about the health risks associated with the pandemic.